Gateau Saint Honore Recipe

 Adding Pistachios

-The combination of pink and green is so beautiful for a spring dessert and the flavor of the pistachios pairs really well with the raspberry too.
+• The combination of pink and green is so beautiful for a spring dessert, and the pistachios’ flavor pairs really well with the raspberry.

 Creame puffs dipped in raspberry icing and topped with pistachios